GR5 Starting Points on the Lake Geneva (Lac Leman) south

 in good weather for its stupendous, unforgetable view of Lac Léman, requires a 6 1/2 hours climb from Lac Léman.
 The times given above are the

 book times that assume that you are already in good shape.
 On my first trip on the

-GR5 from Lac Léman, (without full understanding) I undertook this 6,059 foot ascent from the lake shore to the Dent d'Oche,
+GR5 from Lac Léman, (without full understanding and only in fair shape) I undertook this 6,059 foot ascent from the lake shore to the Dent d'Oche,

 and it took me 8 exhausting hiking hours.